AprentiDigital/DSLDocumentation/glossary.md

 ### Open Source

-This refers to software where the source code is available for inspection and compilation.
-This allows developers to dive in and understand exacty how the code works even if they work for a different organization.
-It also allows people to contribute to these projects.
+Open Source refers to software where the source code is available for inspection and compilation.
+This access allows developers to dive in and understand exactly how the code works even if they work for a different organization.
+It usually also allows people to contribute to these projects.

-It is a bit like Wikipedia except that there is an approval process for changes that is amnaged by the owners of each individual project.
+Open Source is a bit like Wikipedia, except that there is an approval process for changes that is managed by the owners of each individual project.

 ### Property